aialmohamed/MPA_KR3_Digital_Twin/Software/Experimental/CppOpenShowVarClient/CppOpenShowVar.md

 - **Role in the Concept Diagram**: It handles deserializing the robot's response and invokes the corresponding **callback** in the **Application Layer** (either `writeCallback` or `readCallback`).

 ## Usage
+n/a
 ## Tests

+This library has been tested (look under tests). maybe more tests needs to be done .